This post may contain affiliate links. See our affiliate disclosure for more.

 Contracts are particularly important for single contractors or small business owners.
 A contract protects you when clients try to change the terms of your agreement or refuse to pay altogether.
 Legal battles are expensive, but having a contract to enforce gives you strong leverage to work through a deal that has gone bad.

-There are dozens of different types of contracts, including things like fixed-price contracts, licensing agreements, implied contracts, retainers, and so many more.
+There are dozens of different types of contracts, including things like fixed-price contracts work-for-hire agreements, licensing agreements, implied contracts, retainers, contract-to-hire agreements and so many more.
 In this article, we will explore the more informal use of verbal contracts, when and how freelancers can benefit from their use, and the legalities of having only a verbal contract.

 Next time you work with a client and the subject of a verbal contract comes up, you will be well-armed with information to protect both yourself and your business relationship.